Busque também em nossas outras coleções:

 DC

-ny260825145314 President Donald Trump during a Cabinet meeting in the Cabinet Room of the White House in Washington, on Tuesday, Aug.
-26, 2025.
+ny151025173212 FBI Director Kash Patel shows President Donald Trump a visual aid regarding crime statistics at a news conference, in the Oval Office of the White House on Wednesday, Oct, 15, 2025.
 (Doug Mills/The New York Times/Fotoarena)

 DC